Photo of person with long, blue hair facing away from the camera and wearing an olive green shirt. White background.

 What you should buy: https://www.brushmable.com/products/bamboo-electric-toothbrush-head-phillips-sonicare

-We already have an electric toothbrush, which is not environmentally friendly.
+We already have electric toothbrushes, which are not environmentally friendly.
 So I wouldn’t recommend getting one if you don’t already have it.
-Since I got it as a gift ages ago, for now, we’re getting sustainable toothbrush heads. https://www.nature.com/articles/s41415-020-2124-3
+Since I got it as a gift ages ago, for now, my husband and I are getting sustainable toothbrush heads. https://www.nature.com/articles/s41415-020-2124-3

 Ultimately, what you choose is going to depend on what type of electric toothbrush you have.
 Luckily, most sustainable toothbrush heads have taken this into account and don’t make you buy a whole new electric toothbrush just to use their better product.